wajd-mariam/Elevator_Simulator/NEW_Iteration_1/README.md

 - "./app"

 ## Components
-### Elevator
-- elevator.cpp: Holds class and functions dedicated to the elevator subclass
-- elevator.h: Holds all definitions of fuctions and class of elevator subclass

-### Floor
+### Floor Subsystem
 - floor.cpp: Holds class and functions dedicated to the floor subclass
 - floor.h: Holds all definitions of functions and class of floor subclass
 - FloorRequests.h: Holds FloorRequests structure

-### scheduler
+### Scheduler Subsystem
 - scheduler.cpp: Holds class and functions dedicated to the scheduler subclass
 - scheduler.h: Holds all definitions of functions and class of scheduler subclass

+### Elevator Subsystem
+- elevator.cpp: Holds class and functions dedicated to the elevator subclass
+- elevator.h: Holds all definitions of fuctions and class of elevator subclass

 ### test
 - input.txt: Input file that holds the time, floor, direction, and destination of the people trying to use the elevator